Dissipative Genesis of the Inflationary Universe: Conclusions

 \section{Conclusions}

 We have found cosmological inflationary solutions in which the interactions that cause the reheating of the Universe after inflation are also responsible for dissipation to start inflation out of a quasi-cyclic epoch just after the quantum creation of the Universe from nothing.
-This connection between the periods before and after inflation may in principle help us experimentally and observationally probe the origin of our Universe.
+One prediction of the scenario is positive spatial curvature.
+The connection between the pre- and post-inflationary periods can, in principle, help us experimentally and observationally probe the origin of our Universe.